opal/opal.github.io/source/docs/static_applications.html.md

 ```

 You will notice the `require "opal"` line which will automatically include the
-opal runtime and corelib into our output, giving us access to the `puts()`
+Opal runtime and corelib into our output, giving us access to the `puts()`
 method.

 To build this, we need the rake task to add our